clojure-doc/clojure-doc.github.io/README.md

+{:title "About"
+ :page-index 0
+ :layout :page}

-# CDS: A Clojure Doc Site
+# CDS: A Clojure Documentation Site

 An assorted collection of tutorials, guides, and other documentation (by various authors) for the Clojure programming language and its ecosystem.
 [Read the guides online](https://clojure-doc.org).

-> Note: due to loss of access to the original infrastructure hosting http://clojure-doc.org, this is a reboot of that site using [Cryogen](https://cryogenweb.org/) and hosted as a GitHub organization website. _Sean Corfield, November 14th, 2021._
+CDS (Clojure Documentation Site) is a community documentation project for the Clojure programming language, and is developed [on GitHub](https://github.com/clojure-doc/clojure-doc.github.io).

 > **Pull Requests should be made against the `source` branch, with changes to the Markdown files.
 The HTML on the `main` branch is auto-generated using Cryogen.**

+## Rationale & History

+The rationale is explained in more detail in the [announcement blog post](http://blog.clojurewerkz.org/blog/2012/10/10/announcing-a-new-clojure-documentation-project/).

+CDS was started in early October, 2012, by several active members of the Clojure community due to their dissatisfaction at the time with the state of documentation and the documentation contribution process (that involved mailing the Clojure Contributor Agreement in paper).

+Unfortunately, access to the original infrastructure hosting http://clojure-doc.org, was lost several years ago.
+This current incarnation is a reboot of that site using [Cryogen](https://cryogenweb.org/) and hosted as a GitHub organization website.

-> *News: funding for extensive work on CDS in 2023 is generally provided by [Clojurists Together](https://www.clojuriststogether.org/news/clojurists-together-2023-long-term-funding-announcement/) as part of their Long-Term Funding for [Sean Corfield](https://github.com/seancorfield).*
+Funding for extensive work on CDS in 2023 is generousy provided by [Clojurists Together](https://www.clojuriststogether.org/news/clojurists-together-2023-long-term-funding-announcement/) as part of their Long-Term Funding for [Sean Corfield](https://github.com/seancorfield).

 ## Goals

-The goal is to produce quality technical documentation with limited duplication between guides.
+The goal is to produce quality technical documentation for Clojure users and potential adopters with various expertise levels.

+CDS strives to cover all aspects of Clojure: from tutorials and language guides to overview of the ecosystem, how libraries are developed and published, topics operations engineers will be interested in, JVM ecosystem tools and so on.

+Adopting a language always takes more than just reading a book or a few tutorials about language features.
+Understanding design goals, the ecosystem and operations is just as important.
+CDS will try to address this.

+### What CDS is Not

 What's *not* here: